October 8-9, 2025

 • AI in Action: Real-world examples of how AI can enhance everyday business operations, drive efficiency, and unlock new value—regardless of industry.

-Moderator: Bailey Fosdick, Institute Data Scientist and Senior Manager, GTI Energy
+Moderator: Bailey Fosdick, Senior Manager, GTI Energy

 • Panelist 1: Bruce Draper, Chair & Professor of Computer Science, Colorado State University